yanghualinjade/gitskills/readme.txt

-create a branck is quick.
+create a branck is quick & simple.